Last Update: 3/22/22

 In Florida, “Tenants in common” is the default form of co-ownership in real estate.
 A tenancy in common is a form of ownership in which each co-tenant owns a separate fractional share of undivided property.
 It is characterized by each owner having the right to possession of the property as well as other rights granted by law.

 The extent of each co-owners interest in the property generally depends upon how much they contributed to it.
 For instance, if one owner of a Miami Beach oceanfront condo paid 50% of the sales price, he or she owns 50% of the undivided interest in the property (co-tenants are presumed to own equal undivided interests).

-In this form of ownership there is no right of survivorship.
-When a co-owner dies, their interest transfer to their heirs (by intestacy if there’s no will) or according to the co-owners wishes in their will.
+In this form of ownership, there is no right of survivorship.
+When a co-owner dies, their interest transfers to their heirs (by intestacy if there’s no will) or according to the co-owners wishes in their will.

 Florida Joint Tenancy With Right of Survivorship Means Survivor Gets Full Ownership

 Under Florida law, when you add the words “right of survivorship” to a joint tenancy, that means full title to the real estate goes to the owner that survives.
 The “survivor” of the joint owners automatically owns 100% of the asset when the other joint owner passes away.